 The Athwin Foundation – A family foundation named for Atherton and Winifred Bean located in the Greater Twin Cities area of Minneapolis and St. Paul funds organizations that provide services in the areas of Arts and Humanities, Education, Human Services, Environmental Enhancement, Organizational Capacity Building and whose missions are complementary to the interests of the Trustees.

 The Foundation puts a priority on funding organizations rather than specific programs within organizations.
-Therefore, resources are directed to funded organizations primarily in the form of general operating support.
+Therefore, resources are directed to funded organizations in the form of general operating support.
 This policy clearly takes into account the need for strong and effective programs; however, the policy also reflects the belief that strong and effective governing boards and executive directors are best positioned to determine how resources are to be utilized at the organization level.

-The Foundation does not make multiple year grants; however, funding is continued on an annual basis for many organizations.
+The Foundation does not make multiple year grants; however, funding is continued on an annual basis for some organizations.
 This leaves limited opportunity for new funding.

 The Foundation initiates communication with those organizations that it selects for potential funding.
 With very limited exception, this communication takes place during the first half of the calendar year.
 No letters of inquiry are requested.